schatzlab/appliedgenomics2017/assignments/assignment1/README.md

 - Question 4a.
 What is the average identify of your assembly compared to the reference?
 [Hint: try `dnadiff`]
 - Question 4b.
 What is the length of the longest alignment [Hint: try `nucmer` and `show-coords`]
 - Question 4c.
 How many insertions, deletions, and rearrangments are in the assembly?
 [Hint: try `dnadiff`]
 - Question 4d.
 Make a dotplot of your assembled contigs aligned to the reference genome?
-[Hint: trying `nucmer' and 'mummerplot']
+[Hint: trying `nucmer` and `mummerplot`]

 #### Question 5.
 Decoding the insertion [10 pts]
 - Question 5a.
 What is the position of the insertion on the reference?
-[Hint: try 'show-coords']
+[Hint: try `show-coords`]
 - Question 5b.
 How long is the novel insertion?
-[Hint: try 'show-coords']
+[Hint: try `show-coords`]
 - Question 5c.
 What is the DNA sequence of the encoded message?
-[Hint: try 'samtools faidx' to extract the insertion]
+[Hint: try `samtools faidx` to extract the insertion]
 - Question 5d.
 What is the secret message?
-[Hint: run 'dna-encode.pl -d' to decode the string from 5c]
+[Hint: run `dna-encode.pl -d` to decode the string from 5c]

 ### Packaging